Oskarpok/web_laravel_vue/backend/packages/cms/README.md

   composer install              and to install new

 # Add dependecies nad other ro comoser.json
-  you must do composer dump-autoload
+  you must do composer dump-autoload or composer update user/laravel-cms if version or dependecies has changed